cogini/mix_deploy/README.md

 These scripts are called by the systemd unit to set get the application config at runtime prior to starting the app.
 They are more most useful with Distillery.

-Eixir 1.9+ mix releases support
+Elixir 1.9+ mix releases support
 [runtime configuration](https://hexdocs.pm/mix/Mix.Tasks.Release.html#module-runtime-configuration)
 via `config/releases.exs` and `rel/env.sh.eex`.
 It is more secure, however, to separate the process of getting configuration from the app itself using